 Merchants who have added iDEAL have reported conversion rate improvements of up to 90% for Dutch customer segments, according to Currence, iDEAL’s brand operator.
 In a market where 73% of shoppers expect iDEAL, adding it doesn’t just prevent abandonment.
 It unlocks a segment that was previously inaccessible.

-Percentage of shoppers who abandon checkout when their preferred payment method is unavailable, by research source
+Share of shoppers abandoning when their preferred payment method is missing, %

 iDEAL vs. Credit Cards in the Dutch Market